-Both of the department’s clubs encourage students to apply for either or both of the Annual Steven Rosengarten Memorial Scholarships.
+We encourage students in our department’s clubs to apply for either or both of the Annual Steven Rosengarten Memorial Scholarships.
 Eligibility and essay dates are available at the MCC Foundation Office in Center IV.

-Students in both of these clubs begin professional networking activities.
+Students in these clubs begin professional networking activities.
 Often these members develop friendships and contacts that last throughout their professional careers.

 The Psychology Club is a student organization for anyone interested in Psychology.